 - The preliminary inquiry findings will be forwarded to the Chief of Police who will then determine if a formal investigation will be conducted, the matter will be referred to the employee’s supervisor, or the matter closed due to no misconduct or policy violations discovered.

-- All formal investigations conducted by the PSU will be reviewed by the Chief of Police or his designate.
+- All formal investigations conducted by Internal Affairs will be reviewed by the Chief of Police or his designate.

 - Citizens filing complaints will receive a written notice of the disposition through certified mail.
-Any questions you have concerning the complaint process may be directed to the PSU at 575-528-4626.
+Any questions you have concerning the complaint process may be directed to Internal Affairs at 575-528-4626.

 Formulario De Queja Ciudadana En Español

 Cualquier persona que desee presentar una queja formal debe completar un formulario de reclamación por escrito.
 Estos formularios pueden obtenerse en el Departamento de policía de las cruces ubicado en 217 E Picacho Avenue, o poniéndose en contacto con cualquier supervisor de DBPC.
 Cuando complete este formulario, por favor incluya tanto detalle como sea posible incluyendo la fecha, hora y ubicación del incidente, las identidades del oficial(es) involucrado(s), si se conoce, y una declaración de circunstancias que rodean su queja.
 Por favor incluya su nombre y número de teléfono para que un investigador pueda ponerse en contacto con usted si necesita más información o clarificación.

 Internal Affairs serves as a means for the public to file legitimate complaints.
 While supporting this process, the department holds the public responsible for filing only legitimate complaints and not those that may be false or contain malicious allegations.
 The investigation process is time-consuming, and false or malicious allegations serve only to impede the department’s ability to provide quality law enforcement services.